DhyanB/Open-Imaging/README.md

 Open Imaging
 ============

-Tools and libraries that deal with the creation and processing of images.
+Currently this project only contains a GIF decoder.
+At a later point, it max contain other tools and libraries that deal with the creation and processing of images.

+==
+GIF Decoder